 - a.
 Internal Audit shall conduct a periodic formal review of the effectiveness of the Bank's system and internal controls governing RPTs to assess consistency with the board-approved policies and procedures.
 The resulting audit reports, including exceptions or breaches in limits shall be presented to the RPT Committee and Audit & Compliance Committee. - b.
-The Compliance Office/Regulatory Affairs Group shall ensure that the Bank complies with relevant rules and regulations and is informed of regulatory developments in areas affecting related parties.
+The Regulatory Affairs Group shall ensure that the Bank complies with relevant rules and regulations and is informed of regulatory developments in areas affecting related parties.
 For this purpose, it shall aid in the review of the Bank's transactions and identify any potential RPT that would require review by the Board or RPT Committee.
-It shall also conduct compliance testing, through its Testing and Monitoring Division ("TMD"), on RPTs approved by the Board to determine compliance with regulatory requirements and internal policies.
-Finally, it shall ensure that the RPT policy is kept updated and is properly implemented throughout the Bank.
+It shall also conduct compliance assurance review, on RPTs approved by the Board to determine compliance with regulatory requirements and internal policies.
+Finally, it shall ensure that the RPT policy is kept updated and is properly implemented throughout the Bank. - c.
+With the implementation of Hub and Spoke model, RAG shall include in the conduct of its periodic compliance assurance review subsidiaries' RPTs.